Zack-ai-data/etl-data-pipeline/sql/README_SQL.md

 In the reference Excel file (`sql_test-expected`), contribution metrics are displayed as percentages (e.g., **45%**).
 In the SQL output, these same values are represented in decimal form (e.g., **0.45**) to maintain numeric precision during calculations and aggregations.
-Both formats represent the same underlying values which only the display format differs.
+Both formats represent the same underlying values where only the display format differs.